evanchar/FUSS/README.md

 # Federated Unsupervised Semantic Segmentation - Supplementary Material

-This supplementary material provides implementation details, full reproducibility instructions, and dataset preparation guidelines for the FUSS framework.
+This is the official repository of Federated Unsupervised Semantic Segmentation (https://arxiv.org/abs/2505.23292).
+We provide implementation details, full reproducibility instructions, and dataset preparation guidelines for the FUSS framework.
 All experiments in the main paper are fully reproducible using the included codebase and configuration files.

 # Installation